tugce225/the-guardian-api-e2e-test/README.md

 # Integration Test for guardianapis.com

-In this project, we test section ve tag endpoints on theguardian.com with Playwight test runner.
+In this project, we test section and tag endpoints on theguardian.com with Playwight test runner.
 This project contains two test suites;
 - Sections endpoint e2e test
 - Tags endpoint e2e test